LETTER TO THE EDITOR: Don’t fit MLK’s words to our own agendas

 In fact, Dr. King proclaimed “tension” as the overarching goal of any peaceful protest, tension as the only true way to bring about change — tension between classes, between races, between the status quo and the future potential for true equality and justice.

-Would Dr. King have endorsed the violent acts committed by protesters in cities across the country?
+Would Dr. King have endorsed the violent acts committed by protestors in cities across the country?
 No.

 But Dr. King himself said, “A riot is the language of the unheard.”
 He would have stressed that the anger coming to fruition currently is not simply in response to George Floyd’s death.
 The protests are in response to the underlying issues we face that have coalesced to create this world in which Floyd could have died senselessly, needlessly, pleading, “I can’t breathe.”